 Mr. Pearce died in 1997.
 He was buried at Trinity Cemetery in Morpeth, Ontario

-Dr. Lois Pearce died on the 8th of July, 2014.
+Dr. Lois Pearce died at the Chatham-Kent Health Alliance on the 8th of July, 2014.
 She was buried next to her husband at Trinity Cemetery in Morpeth.